jhumelsine/jhumelsine.github.io/_posts/2024-02-26-composite-design-pattern.md

 A Multi-bit Adder is a composite of Full Adder components, which are each a composite of AND, OR and NOT logic gates.
 The Multi-bit Adder and the Full Adders are composite configurations of these three simple logic gates.
 This applies to almost all logical components of a computer.
 They only have meaning as a concept because we choose to assign them meaning based upon the behaviors that emerge from their configurations.

 ## Lego Brick Sets
 Lego has been a popular toy for decades.
-The bricks were mostly generic when I was a child.
+The bricks were mostly basic when I was a child.
 Since then, Lego has expanded to specific themed sets often tied in with marketing and merchandizing of other brands, such as Star Wars themed Lego sets.

 There are hybrid sets too.
 My son had a Police Boat set which featured a specific configuration on the front cover of the box, with step-by-step instructions on how to build the featured Police Boat.
 But the back cover provided photos of alternative boats that could be assembled from the same bricks.
 Other than the photos, these alternative boats were left up to the child’s imagination.